dieterich-lab/medex/README.md

 ## Running the Tests

-The **unit tests** are just pytest tests located in the **'tests'** folder.
+The **Python unit tests** are just pytest tests located in the **'tests'** folder.
 They use sqlite to simulate database when needed.
-That limits their ability to test code, which uses Postgres features.
+As a result they can't cover code using Postgres features.
+To run the tests manually, you may to have to point PYTHONPATH to your Medex Git clone:

+    export PYTHONPATH=$(pwd)
+    pytest tests

-The **integration tests** are als pytest tests but are located in **'integrations_tests'** and will use docker to run a Postgres Database on port 5477.
+The **Python integration tests** are als pytest tests but are located in **'integrations_tests'** and will use docker to run a Postgres Database on port 5477.
 Either the old docker-compose binary or a modern docker with the plugin for compose subcommand must be installed.

+The **TypeScript tests** are located in the same folders as the source (`*.test.mts`).
+To execute them, the TypeScript compiler (tsc) must be executable.
+So you may have to add `node_modules/.bin` to your path.
+To execute the tests run:

+    npm run test

 ## Citation